 Blushing rosily, I sit down beside Orpheus, who reaches down and offers me a leather flask.
 “Try this.
 It’s milk and honey, the traditional breakfast drink of shepherds.”

 I take a cautious sip.
 “This is delicious, I might even switch from my morning coffee!”
 I drink some more to the accompaniment of Orpheus’s melodic riffs, feeling refreshed and happy.

-The air is as freshly floral as a country garden on a spring morning, the sun is rising above the distant hills, and a soft breeze ruffles the treetops.
+The air is as freshly floral as a country garden on a summer morning, the sun is rising above the distant hills, and a soft breeze ruffles the treetops.
 The trees are all arching towards us as if to catch every note of Orpheus’s sweet music, as he plucks delicately at the strings of his lute.
 Even the birds are lined up on the branches to listen, and only now in the lull begin their own song again.
 Before us lies a green pasture, a vision of pastoral peace and beauty.
 Sighing contentedly I observe, “This is certainly a more pleasant place than I dared expect on undertaking this voyage.”

 Orpheus laughs.
 “You’re right that people often expect it to be a lot gloomier down here.
 Indeed there is a dark side, but the stories do not all agree.
 We poets are granted a license by Mnemosyne, the mother of our Muses, to add our own embellishments.
 Some of us are lyrical songbirds and see only beauty and joy wherever we go; others are of a darker turn of mind and inclined to see ghosts and demons lurking in every shadow.
 Then there are the epic bards for whom the only drama is a heroic quest followed by a mighty battle.